Insight

 The Coal Closure Category has also received important updates.
 The notice provides two lists of census tracts relevant to the Coal Closure Category.
 One list identifies tracts added because of data corrections, which qualify retroactively, meaning projects placed in service in any of these tracts in 2023 or later are potentially eligible for the energy community bonus.

-Third-Party Resources Fill the Gap
+Other Third-Party Resources

 Critical Timing Rules for Energy Community Project Qualification